stride3d/stride-docs/jp/manual/scripts/create-a-script.md

 using System;
 using System.Text;
 using System.Threading.Tasks;
-using SiliconStudio.Core.Mathematics;
+using Xenko.Core.Mathematics;
-using SiliconStudio.Xenko.Input;
+using Xenko.Input;
-using SiliconStudio.Xenko.Engine;
+using Xenko.Engine;

 namespace MyGame
 {